vitalyruhl/Win-PS-Autobackuping/README.md

 }
 ```

-you can use some local path to update your script:
+you can use a local path to update your script:

 ```json
 "UpdateFromPath":"\\\\myserver\\ps-scripts\\Powerschell\\Backup",